hytechclub/web-102/DomManipulationContinued/LyricsCodeAlong.md

 ![lyrics builder](Assets/LyricsBuilder.png)

 Start with the HTML, and then add some JavaScript to make the "Add" button create a new paragraph and add it to the container!
-Fork [this Repl project](https://replit.com/@HylandOutreach/JavaScriptStarter) to begin.
+Remix [this project](https://glitch.com/edit/#!/remix/javascriptstarter) to begin.
 Then, follow the instructions below!

 ## Part 1 - Adding Content Tags
 First, add the elements that will make up the page.
 Open up the **index.html** file, and add each of these elements within the `<body></body>`: